 Rate this article

 The net profit distributed to shareholders is a dividend.
-Once reported, it is subject to income tax, as well as to social contributions in rate of 15.5 percent.
-In addition, a withholding tax of 21 percent applies at the payment date of the dividend, as well as on the income tax paid the following year.
+Once reported, it is subject to income tax, as well as to social contributions at a rate of 15.5%.
+In addition, a withholding tax of 21% applies at the payment date of the dividend, as well as on the income tax paid the following year.
 As calculated starting from January 1, 2013, the taxation of dividends was revoked, as such, dividends received in 2013 are taxable based on the income tax scale.
-In regards to the advance payment, the 21 percent rate applied as tax deducts from the income tax.
+In regards to the advance payment, the 21% rate applied as tax deducts from the income tax.

-When it comes to social security contributions, as dividends represent income from assets, they are subject to five social security deductions at source and the total tax leads to a 15.5 percent rate in 2012.
-However, in 2013, the rate of the general social contributions was reduced to 5.1 percent from 5.8 percent.
-One of our French lawyers can tell you more about the dividend tax in France.
+When it comes to social security contributions, as dividends represent income from assets, they are subject to five social security deductions at source and the total tax leads to a 15.5% rate in 2012.
+However, in 2013, the rate of the general social contributions was reduced to 5.1% from 5.8%.
+One of our French lawyers can tell you more about the France dividend withholding tax.

 New tax regimes for dividends in France

 Starting with January 1, 2013, dividend income generated in France is subject to personal income tax at progressive rate.
 As such, the optional flat rate was abolished and it was replaced with a compulsory withholding tax.
 The tax return now needs to be filled in by the payer with the withholding tax as well as with the social security taxed no later than 15 days of the month following the month in which the income is received.
-As for the rates, the rate of the compulsory withholding tax is 21 percent for dividends, but 24 percent for interest.
+As for the rates, the rate of the compulsory withholding tax is 21% for dividends, but 24% for interest.